A case study on Tarjimly’s Spark AI

 8%

-High (Less burnout from repetitive tasks)
+High (Reduced burnout from repetitive tasks)

 2025

-Tarjimly is the "Uber for Translation," connecting 60,000+ volunteers with refugees and aid workers.
-But unlike calling an Uber, our users are often in crisis—medical emergencies, border crossings, or legal disputes.
+Tarjimly is the “Uber for Translation”, connecting 60,000+ volunteers with refugees and aid workers.
+But unlike calling an Uber, our users are often in crisis; medical emergencies, border crossings, or legal disputes.

 Role: